PhilippeJanssens/ImmoEliza/README.md

 Scrapers are structured into 3 main methods:

-- readAdPage: gathers all the data from each individual ad page
+- **readAdPage**: gathers all the data from each individual ad page
-- page_advert_urls: gathers all the links to each individual ad of a search page
+- **page_advert_urls**: gathers all the links to each individual ad of a search page
-- readPagination: cycles through all the pages that contain all the links to individual pages.
+- **readPagination**: cycles through all the pages that contain all the links to individual pages.

 ### Roadmap